kantarcise/notebook/Success/Mind/readme.md

 Who do you want to become?
 Do what s/he does.

 If you did not change, you did not learn.
+Simple as that.

 ---